Skip to main content

 shape data schematic.png

-The most commonly used settings can also be accessed by right-clicking the Shape.
+You can access other commonly used settings by right-clicking the shape.

 right click menu new.png